-A planet with more trees is vital for tackling the climate crisis – we know we need A LOT more trees, which may or may not be one trillion.
+No. A planet with more trees is vital for tackling the climate crisis – we know we need A LOT more trees.
 But it is not the only solution.
 To halt climate change, we need rapid, dramatic reductions in greenhouse gas emissions – which means quitting fossil fuels and decarbonising energy, transport and industry.
 Just as importantly, we need to keep all of our remaining forests standing.
 Without protecting our standing forests, no amount of restoration will matter.

 Trees are crucial for removing excess CO2 from the atmosphere in one of the most natural, efficient and cost-effective ways.
 Trees that are cut down or burned, on the other hand, release the CO2 they were storing – deforestation accounts for 10% of global emissions.
 If it was considered a country, it would come third (behind China and the US).
 Which is why tree-planting and restoration has to be accompanied by forest protection.

 What are the right trees in the right places?

 Trillion Trees projects are not always about planting trees.
 Many times they are focused on protecting existing forests and helping them thrive.
 Or creating the right conditions for degraded forests to regrow naturally.

 The Trillion Trees’ maxim is ‘The right trees in the right places, in the right way’.
 The first principle is that native standing forests should stay as they are.
 They are already in the right place.
 We protect them where they stand – and we promote local socio-economic development that discourages deforestation.

 For forest restoration work, Trillion Trees follows the principles of Forest Landscape Restoration.

 We focus on entire landscapes.
 We take into account the land use dynamics around the restoration area, as well as inside it.
 Our projects are designed for long-term sustainability.
 Economic, social and ecological.
 To benefit people, climate and nature.